AI-powered Community App Development for Sports Clubs and Their Members

 Our mobile app development outsourcing team started by implementing the registration functionality, where users fill in their personal information (age, gender, address), adjust privacy settings, define their favorite teams and sports.
 At this step, the Mbicycle developers added user validation, animations, and all the necessary fields for each screen.

-Chats became one of the fundamental features of the solution.
-It enabled users to create chats to communicate with their club management or other members of their club.
+In-app chats — and especially AI-based chatbot — became one of the most-used features of our solution.
+It enabled users to swiftly communicate with their club management or other members of their club and get personalized assistance on-the-go.
 Club admins can also create group chats either in the mobile app or through the web interface to share their news and achievements, get feedback on their work, and inform club members about any changes to upcoming events and other activities.

 Process

-Our team was following the Agile/Scrum method with daily meetings.
+Our team followed the Agile / Scrum development methodology with daily meetings.
 The entire workflow was divided into two-week sprints.
-Our team also developed a continuous integration/content delivery (CI/CD) system for automating builds.
-For this purpose, we used Jenkins, Docker, TestFlight, and Fabric.
+Our team also worked with Jenkins, Docker, TestFlight, and Fabric to develop a CI/CD system for automating builds.

 Technologies & Tools